The Best and Worst Menu Items at Burger King

-There’s a reason this classic is on every fast food breakfast menu—it tastes good.
-There’s also a reason why you shouldn’t eat too many: It tastes good because of the salt.
-Burger King’s version has a full day’s worth, thanks to a biscuit soaked in 710 grams of it.
-Click here to discover how salt plays a role in The #1 Reason You’re Not Losing Belly Fat!
+There's a reason this classic is on every fast food breakfast menu—it tastes good.
+There's also a reason why you shouldn't eat too many: It tastes good because of the salt.
+Burger King's version has a full day's worth, thanks to a biscuit soaked in 710 grams of it.
+Eating too much sodium just may be the reason you're not losing belly fat!